Springfield Armory, Inc.: Rifles

 The company's rifle offerings include the M1A, the Hellion (imported VHS-2), and the SAINT line of AR-15 style rifles and short-barreled rifles.

 The M1A line includes offerings such as standard, loaded, SOCOM, national match, and tanker models.
 In 2016, the first SAINT rifle was introduced, with a pistol variant following a year later.
 Variants at different price-points, marketed as SAINT Victor and SAINT Edge, have also been added.

+In 2020, they released the all-new Model 2020 Waypoint hunting rifle.

 In 2022, Springfield announced they would be importing a civilian version of the HS Produkt VHS-2 under the name of the Springfield Hellion.

 Previously, the company offered its own versions of the M1 Garand, Beretta BM59, FN FAL, HK 91 and M6 Scout.

 Handguns

-The company's handgun offerings include M1911 pistols, the 911 pistol, and the polymer-frame XD (eXtreme Duty) pistol series.
+The company's handgun offerings include M1911 pistols, the 911 pistol, and the polymer-frame XD (X-treme Duty) pistol series.
 The M1911 line includes the Range Officer series, the EMP, Mil-Spec, Garrison, TRP, Ronin and Emissary versions.

 The XD-M variant was added in 2007, and the compact concealed carry XD-S line was added in 2012.
 Second generation XD offerings, branded as XD Mod.2, were introduced in 2014.
 The XD-E, a variant with an exposed hammer and a double action / single action (DA/SA) trigger system, followed in 2017.
 In 2018, the XD-S Mod.2, a modernized and upgraded version of the original XD-S, was introduced.
 In 2019, the company introduced the XD-M Elite line of pistols, which takes the XD-M and adds features such as the META (Match Enhanced Trigger Assembly), extended magazine wells and capacities up to 22 rounds in 9mm, ambidextrous slide locks, and enhanced slide grasping grooves.

 In 2018, the company introduced the 911 pistol.
 The Hellcat micro-compact pistol was introduced in 2019, featuring 11- and 13-round magazines.

 In 2021, the company introduced the SA-35 pistol, which is their version of the Browning Hi-Power.

+In 2022, the company introduced the 1911 Prodigy DS.

+In 2023, the company introduced the Echelon 9mm pistol.

+In 2025, the company introduced the Kuna, a 9mm carbine featuring a roller-delayed blowback operating system.
+The gun is imported from the Croatian manufacturer HS Produkt.

 Other activities

-Springfield Custom, the company's customization shop, offers a broad line of custom-grade firearms including various M1911 offerings, and upgrades to the company's standard M1911 and XD offerings.
+Springfield Custom, the company's customization shop, offered a broad line of custom-grade firearms including various M1911 offerings, and upgrades to the company's standard M1911 and XD offerings.

-Through 2017, company had received at least eight Golden Bullseye awards from the American Rifleman magazine of the National Rifle Association (NRA), the first having been for the XD sub-compact pistol in 2003.
+Through 2017, the company had received at least eight Golden Bullseye awards from American Rifleman magazine, the first having been for the XD sub-compact pistol in 2003.

 Rob Leatham, a professional shooter who has won multiple national and world titles, has been the captain of "Team Springfield", the practical shooting team, since its inception in 1985.

+The co-founder and CEO Dennis Reese accepted NRA Publications’ esteemed Golden Bullseye Pioneer Award at the 2022 NRA Annual Meetings & Exhibits held in Houston, Texas.